skthakur2010/skthakur2010/README.md

 - 👋 Hi, I’m Santosh Thakur
 - 👀 I’m interested in NFT and Yield farming
-- 🌱 I’m currently learning nothing, everything already learned
+- 🌱 I’m currently working on creating Crypto Education courses and creating my own Metaverse platform
-- 💞️ I’m looking to collaborate on NFT and DeFi
+- 💞️ I’m looking to collaborate on EDUT coin, Education , NFT Games, Metaverse and DeFi
-- 📫 How to reach me @skthakur2010 on Twitter or landing.thakursantosh.com
+- 📫 How to reach me @skthakur2010 on Twitter or thakursantosh.com